Six Wags Over Texas

 Babydoll Southdown Sheep

-This season (2014) we celebrated our sixth year of breeding purebred Babydoll sheep.
+This season (2015) we celebrated our seventh year of breeding purebred Babydoll sheep.
 All of our sheep are registered with NABSSAR (North American Babydoll Southdown Sheep Association and Registry).
 Some are also registered with the OEBR (Olde English Babydoll Registry).

 We take great pride in providing the best experience and education possible for potential new shepherds.
 You can be assured that you'll receive the best service possible before and after the sale.
 We are always available to answer your questions and provide guidance and valuable resources to enhance your sheep ownership experience.